SQLite Object Cache

 A Hospedagem WordPress funciona melhor pois a MCO2 possui servidores otimizados para WordPress.
 A instalação de WordPress é diferente de uma instalação trivial, pois habilita imediatamente recursos como otimização de imagens e fotos, proteção da página de login, bloqueio de atividades maliciosas diretamente no firewall, cache avançado e HTTPS ativado por padrão.
 São recursos que potencializam seu WordPress para a máxima segurança e o máximo desempenho.

 A persistent object cache helps your site perform well.
 This one uses the widely available SQLite3 extension to php.
-Many hosting services offer it.
-If your hosting service does not provide memcached or redis, you may be able to use this plugin instead and get the benefit of object caching.
+Many hosting services offer that extension, and it is easy to install on a server you control.

 Caches are ubiquitous in computing, and WordPress has its own caching subsystem.
 Caches contain short-term copies of the results of expensive database lookups or computations, and allow software to use the copy rather than repeating the expensive operation.
 This plugin (like other object-caching plugins) extends WordPress’s caching subsystem to save those short-term copies from page view to page view.
 WordPress’s cache happens to be a memoization cache.